Skip to content

 ["formId", "createdAt"],

-["status", "createdAt"],
+["status", "createdAt"]

 },

-forms: {
+"forms": {

 }

 Each key in storage is a collection name.
 The indexes array lists fields that can be queried efficiently — single-field indexes as strings, composite indexes as arrays of strings.
+See the manifest reference for the full rules.

-import type { PluginContext } from "emdash";
+import type { SandboxedPlugin } from "emdash/plugin";

-export default definePlugin({
+export default {

 hooks: {

-"content:afterSave": async (event, ctx: PluginContext) => {
+handler: async (event, ctx) => {

 const { submissions } = ctx.storage;